Writer, Health Activist, Entrepreneur

 These traits have had a huge impact on how I navigate this world and fit into it.
 I constantly feel the magic and curse of being an outlier.

 My path has been unconventional.
-I earned a PhD in neurolinguistics and conducted innovative research on the multilingual brain.
+I obtained a PhD in neurolinguistics and conducted innovative research on the multilingual brain.
 My research led me to travel widely and to live abroad, learning new languages, filling journals, and discovering photography.
-I created a travel photography shop and wrote pieces for blogs (when I should have spent every waking moment on my thesis).
-I fell in love with the flexibility and drama of entrepreneurship.
+I created a travel photography shop and fell in love with the flexibility and drama of entrepreneurship.
+I joined a team of business owners and together we began co-organizing craft markets that celebrated the diversity of our creative community and quickly became some of the most widely anticipated events in our city.

 But life got messy, as it tends to do.